-The AD9163 supports several LMFC sync processing modes.
-These modes are one-shot, continuous, and monitor modes.
+The AD9164 supports several LMFC sync processing modes.
+These modes are one shot, continuous, and monitor modes.
 All sync processing modes perform a phase check to confirm that the LMFC is phase aligned to an alignment edge.
-In Subclass 1, the SYSREF± rising edge acts as the alignment edge; in Subclass 0, an internal processing clock acts as the alignment edge.
+In Subclass 1, the SYSREF $\pm$ rising edge acts as the alignment edge; in Subclass 0, an internal processing clock acts as the alignment edge.

 The SYSREF± signal is sampled by a divide by 4 version of the DAC clock.
-After SYSREF± is sampled, the phase of the DAC clock/4 used to sample SYSREF± is stored in Register 0x037, Bits[7:0] and Register 0x038, Bits[3:0] as a thermometer code.
+After SYSREF± is sampled, the phase of the (DAC clock) ÷4 used to sample SYSREF± is stored in Register 0x037, Bits[7:0] and Register 0x038, Bits[3:0] as a thermometer code.
 This offset can be used by the SERDES data transmitter (for example, FPGA) to align multiple DACs by accounting for this clock offset when transmitting data.
+The sync modes are described below.
 See the Sync Procedure section for details on the procedure for syncing the LMFC signals.

-One-Shot Sync Mode (SYNC_MODE = Register 0x03A, Bits[1:0] = 0b10)
+One Shot Sync Mode (SYNCMODE = Register 0x03A, Bits[1:0] = 0b10)

-In one-shot sync mode, a phase check occurs on only the first alignment edge that is received after the sync machine is armed.
-After the phase is aligned on the first edge, the AD9163 transitions to monitor mode.
-Though an LMFC synchronization occurs only once, the SYSREF \pm signal can still be continuous.
+In one shot sync mode, a phase check occurs on only the first alignment edge that is received after the sync machine is armed.
+After the phase is aligned on the first edge, the AD9164 transitions to monitor mode.
+Though an LMFC synchronization occurs only once, the SYSREF± signal can still be continuous.
 In this case, the phase is monitored and reported, but no clock phase adjustment occurs.

-Continuous Sync Mode (SYNC_MODE = Register 0x03A, Bits[1:0] = 0b01)
+Continuous Sync Mode (SYNCMODE = Register 0x03A, Bits[1:0] = 0b01)